WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 The value of an object of built-in type that is not explicitly initialized depends on where it is defined. **Variables of built-in type defined outside any function body are initialized to zero.
 Variables of built-in type defined inside a function are uninitialized.** The value of an uninitialized variable of built-in type is **undefined** (§ 2.1.2, p.
 36).
 It is an error to copy or otherwise try to access the value of a variable whose value is undefined.

 Most classes let us define objects without explicit initializers.
 Such classes supply an appropriate default value for us.
-For example, as we’ve just seen, the library string class says that if we do not supply an initializer, then the resulting string is the empty string:
+For example, as we've just seen, the library string class says that if we do not supply an initializer, then the resulting string is the empty string:

 ```c++
 std::string empty; // empty implicitly initialized to the empty string